visenze/visearch-widget-swift/README.md

 - Configure API keys:

  Please refer to section [3.1](#31-setup-your-visenze-account) for instructions to get the API keys.
-First, you will need to copy/drag the empty `ViApiKeys.plist` file (at the same location to this README file) to the demo project.
+You can enter the `search-only` access and secret keys into the `ViApiKeys.plist` file.

  <img src="./docs/images/api_keys.png" width="600" >

- Next, you can enter the `search-only` access and secret keys into the plist file.
+- The demo app is built with Carthage.
+Please download and run the `Carthage.pkg` file for the latest [release](https://github.com/Carthage/Carthage/releases).
+After Carthage  installation, you will need to run the following command at source directory:

+ `carthage update --platform iOS --no-use-binaries`

 - Configure schema mapping

  As mentioned in section [3.2](#32-upload-your-datafeed) , you will need to upload your datafeed and configure the schema fields.
 The fields which hold product's information can then be displayed in the widgets via the `Product Card` UI component.
 Please see the below screenshot for example.